The National Curriculum states:

 Though our planning and teaching of writing, we provide the children with an understanding of writing; purpose and structure.
 We want the children to enjoy writing and use it as a means of expressing themselves.

-All our writing is taught through our use of the Write Stuff approach, and linked to our topics wherever possible, giving the children a purpose and audience for their writing.
+All our writing is taught through our use of the Power of Reading approach, and linked to our topics wherever possible, giving the children a purpose and audience for their writing.